Section I: What is Conversion Rate Optimization?

 The landing page has a strong headline above the fold with subsequent sections focusing on the product/service’s benefits.
 Purely informational copy that contributes the least to the conversion process – such as a FAQ or disclaimers – occupy the often-ignored footer area.

-Understand that copywriting isn’t just for entire landing pages; it is also for individual elements on any page, such as the headline, an opt-in pop-up or a product description.
+Understand that copywriting isn’t just for entire landing pages; it is also for individual elements on any page, such as the headline, an opt-in pop-up or product description.

 Here’s an example of strong informational copy for a product landing page, courtesy of Amazon: